deebrecke/SDEV372-SAASProject/README.md

 ## Project Description
-This is a quarter long project for SDEV 372: Software as a Service I will be using an API that contains random facts about dogs.
+This is a quarter long project for SDEV 372: Software as a Service I will be creating an API with information about games in my collection.
+I will have two classes--one for board games and one for video games.
-It will eventually allow the user to add dog facts of their own.
+It will eventually allow the user to add games of their own.